Border Tensions a Challenge to Defence Resources, but Govt Will Ensure Success, Rajnath Says

 Also read: Defence minister Rajnath Singh in Leh amid India-China LAC stand-off

-Earlier this month, Navy Chief Admiral Karambir Singh said the force approached the finance ministry with some funding models, especially for shipyards, similar to the Indian Railway Finance Corporation (IRFC) model.
+Earlier this month, Navy Chief Admiral Karambir Singh revealed that the Navy had approached the finance ministry with alternative funding models, including a proposal similar to the Indian Railway Finance Corporation (IRFC) model, to secure necessary funds for shipbuilding and other critical projects.

 #buttons=(Ok, Go it!) #days=(20)